Thomas Peterson (politician)

+Thomas Peterson is an American politician and a member of the Utah House of Representatives from District 1.
+He replaced Joel Ferry after Utah Governor Spencer Cox appointed him to a state agency.

 Early life and education

 Peterson was born in Brigham City, Utah, and grew up in nearby Perry.
-He graduated from Box Elder High School and later served a mission for the Church of Jesus Christ of Latter-day Saints in the South Africa Cape Town Mission.
+He graduated from Box Elder High School and later served a mission for The Church of Jesus Christ of Latter-day Saints in the South Africa Cape Town Mission.
 After returning, he trained and worked as an electrician and later operated a contracting business.

 Career

 From the mid-2000s, Peterson worked in local government roles in Brigham City and Box Elder County related to operations and building services.
 He was elected to the Brigham City Council in 2013 and 2017, serving from January 2014 through December 2021, and resigned his council seat in January 2023 after joining the Utah House of Representatives.

 In state service, Peterson was hired in late 2015 as an assistant state building official with Utah’s Division of Facilities Construction and Management (DFCM) and, in 2019, became a state building official.